-(7) According to State statute, the student trustee will not vote on those items marked with an asterisk.
+(7) According to State statute, no student trustee may vote on those items marked with an asterisk.

-In accordance with Article IX, Section 3 of the University of Illinois and above, and certain administrative positions, are now presented for action by the Board of Trustees.
+In accordance with Article IX, Section 3 of the University of Illinois Statutes, the following new appointments to the faculty at the rank of assistant professor and above, and certain administrative positions, are now presented for action by the Board of Trustees.